 The beautiful oasis town of San Ignacio is a welcome sight after hours of driving through the Baja desert.
 Wander around the colorful streets, kayak along the river, or enjoy a local date ice cream at the plaza.

-Description: Shaded waterfront campsites under date palms along the San Ignacio river.
+Los Petates Camping offers shaded waterfront campsites under date palms along the river in San Ignacio.
 Great spot for cooling off in the river and kayaking.
 Amenities include palapas, flushing toilets, showers (hot water upon request), tables, grills, trash bins, a restaurant, and kayak rentals.
 Located about a 15-minute walk from the town plaza.
 No hookups.

 Bahia Concepcion